 Are you an author hoping to polish your manuscript?
 Have you written a report that needs to be clear, concise, and accurate?
 Do you have a blog post or newsletter that needs to be error-free?

 I can help.
 I offer structural editing, stylistic editing, copy editing, and proofreading services.

 Every document is different and every client has unique needs.
-I can offer you a free sample edit and an estimate based on your specific project.
-Contact me to discuss your editing needs!
+Contact me to discuss your specific project!